Jobs for Seniors: What Are the Best Jobs After Retirement?

-When embarking on a career or job search in retirement, there are many questions you will want to evaluate, including:
+There are many questions you will want to ask first, including:

 - What is motivating you to find a retirement job?
 Money?
 Boredom?
 Both?